 Business who are reopening from closure due to COVID-19

-If your business has been closed due to the impacts of COVID-19 and you now wish to notify us of your reopening, you can complete the form here and we will be able to resume your normal billing cycle.
+If your business has been closed due to the impacts of COVID-19 and you now wish to notify us of your reopening, please contact us on 0345 600 2 600 and we will be able to resume your normal billing cycle.

 If your supply is metered: Your will be billed for any water used during your closed period, however, we won’t need to bill you any standing charges during this time.
 From the date of reopen, all your normal charges will resume.